Seminole Casuse (Prayer Pipe) Dedicatory: Blessing

 Chief Little Dove always stressed the importance of attending the Green Corn Ceremony and that people who attended had to be personally invited by her and receive an OK from the tribal council.
 Another thing she shared with me which, at the time I thought rather unusual was: if one was ever invited and did not show up, they would never be invited again.

-During these first telephone conversations she shared with me that I belonged to (2) different clans; again I thought this was very unusual.
-Come to find out, I belong to the Crow Clan (Representing Law), in which my tribal card designates, and the Panther Clan (Representing Medicine).
-She never explained the reason for this.
-However, over a period of time I discovered that our tribal tradition honors both Matriarchal and Patriarchal of one’s heritage.
-Presently I have absolutely no idea which of these clans represents which lineage.
-A couple of interesting notes about the assignment of these clans to me are that I had yet to discover I would become an honored law enforcement officer for the state of Utah, nor had I attended a Green Corn Ceremony.
+During these initial phone conversations, she told me that I belonged to two different clans; I found this very unusual.
+It turned out I am part of the Crow Clan (Representing Law), as my tribal card indicates, and the Panther Clan (Representing Medicine).
+She never explained why.
+Over time, I learned that our tribal tradition honors both matriarchal and patriarchal lines of descent.
+Right now, I have no idea which clan corresponds to which lineage.
+An interesting note about my clan assignments is that I hadn’t yet realized I would become an honored law enforcement officer in Utah, nor had I attended a Green Corn Ceremony.

 I remember for the following 4 years I would ask her about the Pipe, quite regularly the first year and a half.
 By the fifth year I stopped asking about it altogether.
 Probably the reason for this was some one had gifted me a pipe.